ibexa/documentation-developer/docs/guide/personalization.md

 Authorization Basic xxxxxxxx
 ```

-Additionally you should check if the `contenttypes` endpoint is working as well with the following request:
+Additionally you should check if the `contenttypes` endpoint is working with the following request:

 ```
 GET http://<yourdomain>/api/ezp/v2/ez_recommendation/v1/contenttypes/38?page=1&page_size=10